San Francisco Bay Area: Government and politics

 The Government of San Francisco is based at San Francisco City Hall.

 Government in the San Francisco Bay Area consists of multiple actors, including 101 city and nine county governments, a dozen regional agencies, and a large number of single-purpose special districts such as municipal utility districts and transit districts.
 Incorporated cities are responsible for providing police service, zoning, issuing building permits, and maintaining public streets among other duties.
 County governments are responsible for elections and voter registration, vital records, property assessment and records, tax collection, public health, agricultural regulations, and building inspections, among other duties.
 Public education is provided by independent school districts and are managed by an elected school board.
 A variety of special districts also exist and provide a single purpose, such as delivering public transit in the case of the Bay Area Rapid Transit District, or monitoring air quality levels in the case of the Bay Area Air Quality Management District.

 The Government of San Jose is based at San Jose City Hall.

 Politics in the Bay Area is widely regarded as one of the most liberal in California and in the United States.
-Since the late 1960s, the Bay Area has cemented its role as the most liberal region in California politics, giving greater support for the center-left Democratic Party's candidates than any other region of the state, even as California trended towards the Democratic Party over time.
+Since the late 1960s, the Bay Area has cemented its role as the most liberal region in California politics, giving greater support for the Democratic Party's candidates than any other region of the state, even as California trended towards the Democratic Party over time.
 According to research by the Public Policy Institute of California, the Bay Area and the North Coast counties of Humboldt and Mendocino were the most consistently and strongly liberal areas in California.

 According to the California Secretary of State, the Democratic Party holds a voter registration advantage in every congressional district, State Senate district, State Assembly district, State Board of Equalization district, all nine counties, and all of the 101 incorporated municipalities in the Bay Area.
 On the other hand, the center-right Republican Party holds a voter registration advantage in only one State Assembly sub-district (the portion of the 4th in Solano County).
 According to the Cook Partisan Voting Index (CPVI), the Bay Area's districts tend to favor Democratic candidates by roughly 40 to 50 percentage points, considerably above the mean for California and the nation overall.